hemalchevli/Tips-and-tricks/README.md

  -  Place components in the schematic close to the pins where they should be located on PCB
  - Generate PDF of the completed schematic.
  - Refer this: https://electronics.stackexchange.com/questions/28251/rules-and-guidelines-for-drawing-good-schematics
- - Simulate parts of the circuit if needed using your favorite simulation software
+ - Simulate parts of the circuit if needed using your favorite simulation software.
+But never trust the simulation software a 100%, breadboard the circuit before it goes on the schematic.

 # Placement